Onions turned into a spice – it’s pretty genius and incredibly flavorful!

 #6.
 Fresh Onion

-The most obvious onion powder alternative is chopped onions, however, it didn’t make the top of the list because neither the texture nor the consistency will be the same.
+The most obvious onion powder alternative is chopped fresh onions or minced onion, however, it didn’t make the top of the list because neither the texture nor the consistency will be the same.
 This option is not suitable for meat rubs or coating fried items but can be a wonderful option in stew, casseroles, curry, stir fry, and rice dishes.

 Although you will get a similar flavor, keep in mind that the type of onion you use will influence the taste and that the fresh vegetable will add a lot more moisture to your dish.